Set Up Version Control

 - Enter an account nickname.
 This will displayed in the interface.

 - Enter the Git username and token.
-This will be either the GitLab, Git, Azure, or BitBucket App Password.
+This will be either the GitLab, Git, Azure, or Bitbucket App Password.

 - Enter the Author Name, which identifies the committer.